videre-project/MTGOSDK/README.md

 ### Does using this SDK modify the MTGO client?

-No, this SDK does not ever modify the contents or behavior of the MTGO client.
+No, this SDK does not modify the contents or behavior of the MTGO client.
+Specifically, no code is ever modified or altered to read or manage the state of the client.
+Instead, the SDK manages state changes through reflecting public APIs bound to MTGO's UI (i.e. viewmodels and controllers) to avoid bypassing internal safeguards used by the client.

+This is enforced through a tightly-integrated type marshalling protocol that only allows public interfaces to be exposed by the runtime.
+The use of these types (from **MTGOSDK.Ref**) caches and validates all interactions through use of the reflection cache managed by the .NET runtime, which cannot be unloaded or modified for the lifetime of the application.
+This ensures that faults in the SDK cannot bypass or affect the client, and vice versa.

 Interactions with the MTGO process are managed through use of the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) library from Microsoft, which is injected into the MTGO process to inspect client memory.
 As this library does not support inspecting it's own process, it is isolated into a separate [application domain](https://learn.microsoft.com/en-us/dotnet/framework/app-domains/application-domains) which acts as a process boundary.

-This allows for the SDK to read the state of the MTGO client and manage state changes without altering the contents or behavior of the client.
-Additionally, this ensures that faults in the SDK cannot bypass or affect the client, and vice versa.
+This allows for the SDK to read the state of the MTGO client and manage state changes without altering the client directly.

 ### Is this SDK safe to use?